Guohaoliu66/Freshwater-beta-diversity/README.md

 ---

-# Repository Structure
+# File structure

 ## All scripts
 This directory contains all R scripts used for data processing, statistical analyses, and figure generation in the manuscript

 ## Input_file
-dataset_var.csv
+This directory contains all input data
-Dataset-level explanatory variable used in the models.
+* dataset_var.csv: Dataset-level explanatory variable used in the models.